P-90: Sound

-Being a single-coil design, the tone of a P-90 is somewhat brighter than a humbucker, though not quite as crisp and snappy as Fender's single-coil pickups.
-The tone therefore shares some of the single coil twang, but having large amounts of midrange and often described as “thick".
-The reason behind the tonal difference between P-90s and Fender single-coil pickups is due to construction methods.
-P-90s use bar magnets set under the polepieces, much like a humbucker, whereas Fender single-coils use rod magnets as the polepieces.
-Popular guitars that use or have the option of using P-90s are the Gibson SG, Gibson Les Paul, Ernie Ball Axis series and the Epiphone Casino.
+Being a single-coil design, the tone of a P-90 is somewhat brighter than a humbucker, though not quite as crisp and bright as Fender's single-coil pickups.
+The tone therefore shares some of the single coil traits, but having large amounts of midrange and often described as “thick".
+The reason behind the tonal difference between P-90s and Fender single-coil pickups is due to P-90s using bar magnets set under the polepieces, much like a humbucker, whereas Fender single-coils use rod magnets as the polepieces.
+Popular guitars that use or have the option of using P-90s are the Gibson SG, Gibson Les Paul, and the Epiphone Casino.
 Fender Jazzmaster pickups are often confused with the P-90; however, their only similarity is cosmetic, since there are many significant visual, dimensional and electrical differences.

-The placement of the guitar pickups by Gibson before World War II was such that they emphasised the treble response to compensate for the low frequencies of the electronics in the bass.
+The placement of the guitar pickups by Gibson before World War II emphasised the treble response to compensate for the low frequencies of the electronics in the bass.
 The increased output and high end afforded by the P-90 design allowed the company to position the pickup closer to the neck.

-All Gibson P-90 pickups (vintage and otherwise) were machine wound on Leesona coil winding machines, although their electrical specifications may vary slightly due to operator error.
-In common with many other modern pickup types, there are two versions of modern P-90: neck and bridge version.
+All Gibson P-90 pickups (vintage and otherwise) were machine wound on Leesona coil winding machines, although their electrical specifications may vary slightly due to variations in the winding.
+In common with many other modern pickup types, there are two versions of modern P-90: neck and bridge.
 Their DC resistance tends to be around 8 kΩ.
-Early P-90 pickups made before approx 1974 were manufactured with no difference in the bridge and neck position and were interchangeable.
-After winding, pickups were hung on a rack holding twenty pickups and assembled according to the model of guitar they were to be used on (Soap-Bar or Dog Ear).
-Earlier pickups (around 1952) had Alnico 3 magnets, but in 1957 Gibson switched to Alnico 5.
+Early P-90 pickups made before approximately 1974 were manufactured with no difference in the bridge and neck position and were interchangeable.
+After winding, pickups were hung on a rack holding twenty pickups and assembled according to the model of guitar they were to be used on (Soap Bar or Dog Ear).
+Earlier pickups (around 1952) had Alnico 3 magnets, but in 1957 Gibson switched to the stronger Alnico 5.

-Hum-canceling and side-by-side humbucker designs

-One negative aspect of the P-90 pickup is its susceptibility to 50 Hz / 60 Hz mains hum induced in its coil by external electromagnetic fields originating in mains-powered electrical appliances, motors, lighting ballasts and transformers, etc. This susceptibility is common to all single-coil pickup designs, but the P-90, having around 2,000 more turns of wire in its coil than Fender pickups, receives a relatively large amount of mains hum.
-Several manufacturers now make hum-canceling pickups that resemble the P-90 but most do not have a similar sound.

-There are three types of hum canceling pickups that can fit inside a Soapbar P-90 cover: